mobydeck/suex/README.md

 #### Key Features

 - Direct program execution (not spawning child processes)
+- Dual privilege management model:
+    - For root users: Ability to step down to lower privileges (similar to `su`)
+    - For non-root users in the `suex` group: Ability to elevate to specific privileges or switch to any other user
 - Support for both username/group names and numeric uid/gid
 - Group-based access control (users in the `suex` group can execute commands with elevated privileges)
 - Better TTY and signal handling than traditional alternatives
 - Simpler and more streamlined than traditional `su`/`sudo`
+- Extremely useful in dynamic development environments, build and test containers, and ephemeral systems

 #### Usage